-Royal Milk Tea (ロイヤルミルクティー) is a popular Japanese drink that you can find hot or cold anywhere, whether it be at the Japanese market, convenience store, or any vending machine.
-Made with Assam or Darjeeling tea leaves and milk, Royal Milk tea is a delicious drink to sip and relax with or to serve when you have friends over for tea time.
+Royal Milk Tea (ロイヤルミルクティー) is a popular Japanese drink that can be found hot or cold anywhere, whether at the Japanese market, convenience store, or vending machine.
+Made with Assam or Darjeeling tea leaves and milk, Royal milk tea is delicious to sip on, and makes a perfect drink to serve when you have friends over for tea time.

 What is Royal Milk Tea?

-Royal Milk Tea was invented by the tea company Lipton and quickly took Japan by storm, capturing the hearts of tea enthusiasts and casual consumers alike because of its higher ratio of milk compared to other teas.
-The rich creaminess of the milk weakens the bitter taste of strong tea, thus making a delicious balance.
+Royal milk tea (ロイヤルミルクティー) was invented by the tea company Lipton in 1965 and quickly took Japan by storm.
+It captured the hearts of tea enthusiasts and casual consumers alike because of its higher milk ratio compared to other teas.
+The rich creaminess of the milk weakens the bitter taste of strong tea, thus creating a delicious balance.
+Now it is a commonplace beverage throughout Japan.

-Royal Milk Tea is also noted for its cooking method because of its similarity to Masala Chai.
-Tea leaves are simmered in milk rather than steeped in hot water in both cases.
-This technique produces a more rich and creamy brew that distinguishes these two drinks from other traditional teas.
-The only difference that royal milk tea has from the latter is that it does not include any spices such as cardamoms, ginger, and cinnamon that chai might include.
+Royal milk tea is also noted for its cooking method because of its similarity to masala chai.
+Tea leaves are simmered in milk rather than steeped in hot water.
+This technique produces a richer and creamier brew that distinguishes these two drinks from other traditional teas.
+The only difference that royal milk tea has from the latter is that it does not include any spices such as cardamom, ginger, and cinnamon that chai might include.

 - Water